 In business class or economy, airlines have gotten better and better at detecting their mistakes quickly – or catching them before they're published.
 In addition, something about the logic surrounding mistake fares has shifted through the pandemic.

 For years, any fare that seemed to good to be true was widely considered a mistake fare.
 But throughout the pandemic, we saw airlines sell fare after fare at record-low rates that were once unthinkable.
 Yet in many cases, there was no indication that it was actually a mistake but perhaps a desperate attempt to generate ticket sales.
+That has continued today, albeit very rarely.

-How Do I Find Mistake Fares?
+How Do You Find Mistake Fares?

 Let us do the work for you.
 Thrifty Traveler Premium subscribers get the first scoop on these mistake fares.
-We send out alerts for mistake fares within minutes of finding them, and round up other mistake fares making the rounds on the internet.
+We send out alerts for mistake fares within minutes of finding them and round up other mistake fares making the rounds on the internet.

 But just when we thought we'd seen the greatest Chile fare ever, our team uncovered maybe the best mistake fare we've ever seen.